Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

-The above procedure extends straightforwardly to computing the action for the full LO soft potential~\eqref{eq:Veff:LO:soft}.
-There, we restore a non-vanishing $\mD$ to also account for the temporal-scalar induced, non-analytic, contribution to the potential barrier.
-At LO, one can either do a multi-parameter fit of the action~\eqref{eq:Seff:LO} (cf.~\cite{Bernardo:2025vkz}) similarly to eq.~\eqref{eq:S:LO:fit} or proceed directly numerically as outlined in~\cite{Kierkla:2023von} and employed in this~\article{}.
+The above procedure extends directly to computing the action for the full LO soft potential~\eqref{eq:Veff:LO:soft}.
+There, we restore a non-vanishing $\mD$ to include the non-analytic temporal-scalar contribution to the barrier.
+At LO, one can either fit the action~\eqref{eq:Seff:LO} with multiple parameters~\cite{Bernardo:2025vkz}, similar to eq.~\eqref{eq:S:LO:fit}, or compute it numerically~\cite{Kierkla:2023von}, as employed in this~\article{}.